 Also, you can poke around your credit card settings and set up automatic notifications.
 Thus, you’ll be notified every time a bank or other financial institution makes a transaction on your account.
 So, you’ll get an alert about your credit card activity, be it withdrawal or purchases that exceed a specified amount.

 For more serious actions, you can place a freeze on your credit.
-This way, lenders can’t review your credit and as a result, it prevents from the opening of new accounts.
+This way, lenders can’t review your credit and as a result, it prevents the opening of new accounts.
 Think to apply for online loans in the nearest future?
 Need more control?
 No matter your reason, your options vary.

 Who Offers Credit Monitoring Services